NicoJG/ML_Project_Satellite_Water/colab_notebooks/README.md

 # Notebooks containing the model building, training and evaluation

 Those notebooks were used with Google Colab and their GPU's for tensorflow.

+The segmentation of satellite images for water were done with a convolutional neural network using a UNet structure.
+(Main Model)
+As a second model a Random Forest was used pixelwise, after extracting gradient information of the image.
+(Alternative Model)

 In order for those to work the dataset needs to be in a zip on your Google Drive.
 So a zip containing dataset/images/... must be at ML_Project_Satellite_Images/data/current_dataset.zip in your Google Drive.